-Current Sea Temperature as measured by the sensor in the Speed Transducer.
-P29 Timer Countdown or elapsed time stopwatch.
-Press and hold for 1 second the button and use the and buttons to set the required countdown time in minutes.
-Press the button quicklyto prepare to start the countdown.
+Countdown or elapsed time stopwatch.

+Press and hold the button for 1 second.

+Use the and buttons to set the required countdown time in minutes.
+Press the button quickly to prepare to start the countdown.
 Press the button quickly to start the countdown.

-The display will sound a single beep each 60 seconds until 1 minute remains when a beep will sound at 10 second intervals.
+The display will sound a single beep every 60 seconds until 1 minute remains when a beep will sound at 10 second intervals.
 The final 10 seconds will count down with a beep each second with "START" being indicated by a triple quick beep at 0.
-The timer will automatically start to count the elapsed time and this will continue until the O button is pressed and held for one second.
-At any stage a quick press of the O button will resynchronise the timer to the nearest full minute and then carry on the count down.
-Example:
+The timer will automatically start to count the elapsed time and this will continue until the button is pressed and held for 2 seconds.
+At any time during the countdown a quick press of the button will resynchronise the timer to the nearest minute and commence countdown from that point.